Yasar05/Gen-ai-interview-Questions-and-answers/06-rag-retrieval/README.md

 **Answer:**

-Metadata filtering allows querying by document properties alongside semantic search.
+Metadata filtering allows querying by document properties alongside semantic search.Metadata filtering means restricting retrieval results based on information attached to each chunk — like document type, date, author, language, department, or category.

 **Implementation Components:**
-- **Filter Query Builder**: Build filter queries from criteria
+- **Filter Query Builder**: Build filter queries from criteria.
+Translate requirements into filters.
+User asks: “Show me finance policies updated after 2022.”
+Filter Query Builder creates a filter with 2022 year.
-- **Vector Database Integration**: Apply filters to vector search
+- **Vector Database Integration**: Apply filters inside the vector search.Vector DBs like Qdrant, Weaviate, Pinecone, Milvus allow filtered vector search.This means: First apply metadata filters.
+Then run semantic search inside the filtered subset.
+Why?
+It avoids retrieving irrelevant chunks entirely.
-- **Metadata Matching**: Match documents against filter criteria
+Example: Search only inside: year = 2023,department = Finance
+Instead of searching all documents.
+- **Metadata Matching**: Match documents against filter criteria.
+Check if each chunk satisfies the filter.
+The system checks: Does this chunk’s metadata match the filter?
+If yes → include it in the candidate pool, If not → ignore it
-- **Result Filtering**: Filter results based on metadata
+- **Result Filtering**: Filter results based on metadata.
+Even after retrieval, you may want to run post-filtering:Remove chunks missing required metadata.
+Remove private, restricted, or unsafe categories.
+Down-rank or discard irrelevant document types
-- **Query Optimization**: Optimize filtered queries for performance
+- **Query Optimization**: Optimize filtered queries for performance.
+Make filtered searches fast & efficient. eg: Search only the "Finance" partition instead of scanning all chunks.

 **Filter Types:**
 - **Exact Match**: doc_type = "pdf"